conda-forge/blog/posts/2022-08-19-outreachy-wrap-up-blog-2022.rst

-.. post:: 2022-08-19
+.. post:: 2022-08-26
   :tags: Outreachy
   :author: Surbhi Sharma
-  :redirect: 2022/08/19/outreachy-wrap-up-blog-2022
+  :redirect: 2022/08/26/outreachy-wrap-up-blog-2022

 Outreachy 2022 Wrap-up Blog
 ============================

 This blog is about my work during my Outreachy internship with `conda-forge <https://conda-forge.github.io>`__.
 Before that a little about me -
-I am `Surbhi <https://github.com/ssurbhi560>`__, an outreachy intern with conda-forge for the May-August 2022 cohort and I worked on documenting the conda-forge ecosystem.
+I am `Surbhi <https://github.com/ssurbhi560>`__, an Outreachy intern with conda-forge for the May-August 2022 cohort and I worked on documenting the conda-forge ecosystem.

 The first issue I started working on when the internship began was `Better anchoring of announcements(#1611) <https://github.com/conda-forge/conda-forge.github.io/issues/1611>`__.
 The goal of this issue was to fix the anchor for each year and also specific announcements in the Announcements section so as to provide better navigation of the `Announcements page <https://conda-forge.org/docs/user/announcements.html>`__.